-Organizations face fast changing, turbulent environments.
-This Master’s program prepares you as an organizational analyst to develop and change organizations based on evidence-based interventions.
+As an organizational analyst you will learn how to develop and change organizations based on evidence-based interventions.
 In your prospective role as manager, consultant, project manager or other roles it will enable you to understand and deal with a wide variety of issues faced by contemporary organizations and to help companies and governments respond adequately.
 The program builds on an interdisciplinary social science perspective by drawing on insights from organization science, strategic management, and organizational behavior.

 National Student Survey, 2018 | n = 57